Last reviewed: June 14, 2021

 - The study was terminated early due to an inability to recruit 200 patients; therefore, it may have been underpowered.

 - The use of other medications as part of the standard COVID-19 care at the time was heterogeneous and may have confounded the results.

-A retrospective matched control study of convalescent plasma for the treatment of hospitalized patients with severe COVID-19 (Liu, May 2020).
+A retrospective, propensity score-matched cohort study of convalescent plasma for the treatment of hospitalized patients with severe COVID-19 (Liu, May 2020 - preprint, not peer-reviewed).

 - 45 hospitalized patients with severe COVID-19.

 - 39 of 45 patients were transfused with convalescent plasma with antibody titers of >1:320 dilution.